 There will be occasions when the most appropriate teacher has moved to another school or retired, in these circumstances it is perfectly reasonable to make advance arrangements to speak to them by electronic means.
-This should take place during, but not after, the assessment because the final discussion with the candidate cannot take place until the assessor has seen and heard all the other evidence and is in a position to decide which standards require further exploration with the candidate.
+This should take place either before or during, but not after, the assessment because the final discussion with the candidate should not take place until the assessor has seen and heard all the other evidence and is in a position to decide which standards require further exploration with the candidate.